datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L03-vector-raster-integration-advanced.md

     #crop the chm
     chm.cropped <- crop(x = chm, y = plotLocations)

-    ## Error in crop(x = chm, y = plotLocations): error in evaluating the argument 'x' in selecting a method for function 'crop': Error: object 'chm' not found

 #I AM NOT SURE IF WE WANT TO DRAW ONE OR NOT.